Last updated: May 15, 2024

 4. Steps to Prevent and Reduce Risks of Forced Labour and Child Labour

 Previan advocates respect for the principles of the Universal Declaration of Human Rights (UDHR) and the core conventions of the International Labour Organization (ILO).
-It formalizes this commitment in its internal Code of Conduct & Ethics and publicly available Supplier Code of Conduct & Ethics, which were both updated during the Reporting Period.
+It formalizes this commitment in its internal Code of Conduct & Ethics, which was updated during the Reporting Period, and publicly available Supplier Code of Conduct & Ethics.
 The Reporting Entities are guided by Previan’s global policies, best practices, and procedures which apply to the whole group; however, they are afforded the entrepreneurial latitude to operate as autonomous platforms and to also put in place policies and procedures specific to their context.

 All Reporting Entities aim to prevent and reduce the risk that forced labour or child labour is used in their business activities and supply chains.
 The Reporting Entities’ Terms and Conditions of Purchase embed Previan’s Supplier Code of Conduct & Ethics or include a standalone clause on anti-human trafficking and slavery.

 All Reporting Entities have policies in place that embed the human rights considerations into business conduct.
-Previan’s Board of Directors has oversight and responsibility for the group’s Environmental, Social, and Governance (ESG) strategy, policies and practices, as well as for interpretating the Code of Conduct & Ethics and investigating any potential breaches.
+Previan’s Board of Directors has oversight and responsibility for the group’s Environmental, Social, and Governance (ESG) strategy, policies and practices, and the Board’s Compensation, Nominating, Governance and Sustainability (CNGS) Committee has oversight for Previan’s Code of Conduct & Ethics and investigating any potential breaches thereof.

 5.1 Code of Conduct & Ethics